weichslgartner/weichslgartner.github.io/dashboard.md

            'United Kingdom'], dtype=object)

-As all the `nan` values are located in the Province/State colum, we cann also select the rows where this column is not `nan` and see the same result.
+As all the `nan` values are located in the Province/State column, we cann also select the rows where this column is not `nan` and see the same result.
 ```python
 df[~pd.isna(df['Province/State'])]['Country/Region'].unique()
 ```